jaredlafer/runtime-updater/README.md

     $ python -m unittest tests

-The tests here provide an examples of how the client might prepare functions to update another function on the server.
+The tests here provide examples of how the client might prepare functions to update another function on the server.

 ## Functionality
 As this is a proof of concept, the only route in `updateable_api/views` that can be updated is